22rahulrai/Appvirality-dummy/README.md

 1. **Open the website** - Navigate to the homepage
 2. **Sign up/Login** - Click "Login / Signup" button
-3. **Enter referral code** - If you have a referral code, it will be auto-filled from cookies
+3. **Enter referral code** - If you have a referral code, it will be auto-filled from cookies or URL parameters
 4. **Complete signup** - After successful signup, you'll see:
    - Your personal referral code
    - Information about who referred you (if applicable)
+   - Comprehensive referral dashboard with all features
+5. **Use the dashboard** - Explore all the referral features:
+   - View campaign information
+   - Check your balance and earnings
+   - See your referred friends
+   - Read terms and conditions
+   - Validate referral codes
+   - Record social actions
+   - Use custom widgets
-5. **Share your code** - Use the "Copy Code" button to share your referral code
+6. **Share your code** - Use the "Copy Code" button to share your referral code
-6. **Launch referrals** - Click "Launch Referrals" to open the AppVirality referral widget
+7. **Launch referrals** - Click "Launch Referrals" to open the AppVirality referral widget

 ## File Structure